 CBD dog treats are CBD-infused edibles that can be fed to dogs.
 The concentration of CBD in these dog treats is lower than it is in CBD oil.
 It also takes the CBD in treats a little bit longer to enter the bloodstream because it must pass through the digestive system first.

 CBD dog treats can be purchased in a variety of different flavors.
 They provide a clean and easy way to administer CBD to dogs, particularly for picky eaters.
+At Holistapet, we also add superfoods like Flaxseed, Chamomile, Turmeric, Boswellia, and more to improve the nutritional value our treats provide.

 Although CBD dog treats look like regular dog biscuits, it is important to remember that they are made with CBD oil.
 It’s very easy to give your dog too many CBD dog treats, so start small and slowly increase the dose.
 It is advisable not to give your dog any more CBD than it needs.